Collinformatics/HackTheBox/SkillsAssessment/Stack-Based Buffer Overflows on Linux x86/writeup.md

 # Inspect Binary:

-Lets inspect the exe to see what we are working with:
+Let's inspect the executable to see what we are working with:

     file leave_msg
     leave_msg: setuid ELF 32-bit LSB shared object, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.2, for GNU/Linux 3.2.0, BuildID[sha1]=8694607c1cba3fb3814a144fb014da53d3f3e49e, not stripped